 Delhi – Rishikesh – Auli – Joshimath – Rishikesh – Delhi

-One interesting thing about Auli is that not many people have heard of this place, making it a pristine destination.
-Another one is, this place is surrounded by the apple orchards and pine trees.
+One interesting thing about Auli is that over here you will get the best of both the words – snow peaked high mountains and also apple orchards and pine trees.
 During winters you can enjoy snow all around the place and during summers you can get lost amidst the picturesque mountains.

-Are you looking to go here as well?
-This guide will answer all your questions about this place.
 Auli is famous as a skiing spot of India, which is connected with two cable cars running – one from Joshimath and another one in Auli itself.
-In here, you will be able to see the snow caped beauty of Garhwal Himalayas, along with Nanda Devi, Mana Parvat and Kamat Kamet.
+In here, you will be able to see the snow-capped beauty of Garhwal Himalayas, along with Nanda Devi, Mana Parvat and Kamat Kamet.

 There are several places to see and experience in Auli.
-Auli is a really small place and reaching from one location to another is easy.
-Auli offers a breathtaking view of several mountains so it is easy to sit and have tea and relax.
-Although there are several places near Auli that one can visit, however, below you will find all the details of the places you can visit in Auli.
+It is a really small place and reaching from one location to another is easy.
+It also offers a breathtaking view of several mountains so it is easy to sit and have tea and relax.
+Below you will find all the details of the places you can visit in Auli.

 Auli has the world’s highest man-made lake.
 It is so picturesque and beautiful, lying right in the middle of the slopes and high mountains.
 The reason behind the construction of this lake was to produce snow even during the summer time which makes it the perfect place for skiing as well as for the winter games.

 Auli provides beautiful panoramic views of the mountains from wherever you look.
 From here, you can see the second tallest mountain of India – Nanda Devi (the sleeping beauty), along with Mana Parbat and Dronagiri.
 The best part would be if you experience these hill station during the winters as the mountains are painted beautifully with snow, making it glisten amidst the sun rays.